Have you been told you have overactive lumbar spine muscles?

-Given the success that strength training programmes can have over time on reducing the incidence of back pain, it seems more likely that it’s weakness which is the problem.
+Given the success that strength training programmes can have on reducing the incidence of back pain, it seems more likely it’s weakness that’s the problem.

 My own experience of working with people who suffer back pain certainly bears this out.
 In over 15 years of practice I have never encountered somebody who has back pain and doesn’t have accompanying weakness in their lumbar spine and elsewhere.

 So what can you do with this information?